mintlu8/berdicles/README.md

 * GPU simulation.
 * SIMD and similar optimizations.

-Basically the crates trades some potential optimizations for expressiveness and iteration speed.
+Basically the crates trades some potential optimizations for expressiveness.

 ## Getting Started